Fall 2023 Refund of Tuition

-** No Federal Title IV Refund will occur for students who withdraw on or after Thursday, April 8, 2021**
+** No Federal Title IV refund will occur for students who withdraw on or after

-Students will still be liable for the cost of their Tuition and Fees based on Hofstra University's refund schedule, regardless on the amount of Federal Title IV funds that have to be refunded to the federal programs.
+Students will still be liable for the cost of their Tuition and Fees based on Hofstra University's refund schedule, regardless of the amount of Federal Title IV funds that have to be refunded to the federal programs

 Refund Distribution (prescribed by Federal Law and Regulations).
 There is a specifically mandated order in which Title IV refunds must be distributed back to the federal programs.
 The list below outlines the order in which federal programs are refunded: